edvin/tornadofx-kitchensink/src/main/kotlin/tornadofx/kitchensink/samples/masterdetail/scope/README.md

 This sample shows how to communicate between a master and a detail view using scopes.
 When the user double clicks an item in the TableView, a new Window is popped up to operate on the selected user.

-The user is available using injection only for that scope.
+The user is made available to the editor using injection only for that scope.
 The `edit` function in the list view takes care of creating a new scope and associating a viewmodel for the selected user with that scope:

 ```kotlin